 How is Passover Celebrated?

-Passover, one of the most significant festivals on the Jewish calendar, is celebrated with a blend of rich traditions, deep symbolism, and communal gatherings, marking the liberation of the Israelites from Egyptian slavery.
-This holiday, extending over eight days in the diaspora and seven days in Israel, is observed through a series of unique rituals and customs that resonate with the themes of freedom and remembrance.
+This holiday, extending over eight days in the diaspora and seven days in Israel, is observed through a series of unique rituals and customs that resonate with the Passover message of freedom and remembrance.

 The Preparation

-The observance of Passover begins even before the holiday officially starts, with the meticulous removal of chametz (leavened bread and other fermented products) from Jewish homes.
+The observance of Passover begins even before the holiday officially starts, with the meticulous removal of chametz (leavened bread and other fermented products) from Jewish homes, like spring cleaning.
+Some Jews may dispose of these items while others give them to Christians and other non-Jews.
 This act symbolizes the purging of pride and ego, reminiscent of the Israelites’ hasty departure from Egypt, when they did not have time to let their bread rise.
+Thus, they only had matzah, the unleavened bread they had made in their haste.

 At the heart of Passover is the seder, a ritual-packed feast held on the first two nights of the holiday.
 The seder is an elaborate affair where families and friends gather around the table to retell the story of the Exodus.